Albany High-Asset Divorce Lawyer

 Property refers to real estate, personal property, bank accounts, and investment accounts.
 Spouses also may own retirement accounts, pensions, and business interests that are potentially divisible in a divorce.
 A seasoned high-asset divorce lawyer in Albany could help ensure that all items of property owned by either spouse are adequately accounted for and divided equitably in your divorce.

 The law on property division distinguishes between marital property and exempt or separate property.
 Marital property is any property that either spouse obtained during the marriage, although there are some exceptions.
 Separate property, however, is any property that a spouse owned before the marriage occurred.
 It is important to engage an attorney who has experience in dividing assets to make sure the details that determine marital versus separate property are appropriately analyzed.

 In high-asset divorces, it may be that one spouse was the primary earner while the other spouse earned less, did not work or stayed home to care for children.
 In this situation, the spouse who earned less may believe they are at a distinct disadvantage financially.
 That spouse may believe that they do not have the resources to maintain the lifestyle to which the family has become accustomed.
 Fortunately, the New York Domestic Relations Law points toward several factors that should be considered when creating spousal maintenance and property division orders.

 The Court will consider the disparity in income and earning capacity of the spouses when determining spousal maintenance and property distribution.
 The Court will also consider the needs of the lower earning spouse and the children following the divorce.
 If children are involved, financial contributions from the spouse who is the higher earner may be more significant.
-A skilled high-asset divorce attorney in our area may be able to assist a spouse in getting essential expenses paid and arriving at a financial arrangement that is equitable under the circumstances.
+A skilled high-asset divorce attorney in Albany may be able to assist a spouse in getting essential expenses paid and arriving at a financial arrangement that is equitable under the circumstances.